SAMMISolutions/docs/doc_posts/_triggers/twitch.md

 ##### Subscription
 Listens to all new subscribers in your channel.

+{% include alert.html text="This trigger will send individual alerts for gifted subs.
+If you receive 5 gifted subs, 5 individual alerts will be sent by this trigger.
+If you want one single alert for gifted subs, see Community Gift Subs below." type="warning" %}

 | Condition | Explanation |
 |-------|--------|
 | Tier 1 | Triggers for tier 1 subscriptions. |